 The main component of dental amalgam is mercury, which is released from the filling into the body continuously.
 In fact, mercury in dental fillings are a main source of environmental mercury exposure in humans.
 Unfortunately, many dental organizations (including the American Dental Association), continue to support their use despite the well documented evidence of their risks.
-Dr. Gent firmly believes that dental amalgam has no place in the human body and supports their safe removal and replacement with more biocompatible materials.
+Dr. Gent & Dr. Su firmly believe that dental amalgam has no place in the human body and supports their safe removal and replacement with more biocompatible materials.

 Be careful!
 Since mercury is released from dental amalgam fillings during their removal, great care must be taken ensure it is done as safely as possible.
 Ask your dentist what precautions they take to protect you during the removal of these fillings.
 SoLa Dental of Austin follows the protocol for safe removal of dental amalgam recommended by the International Academy of Oral Medicine and Toxicology.